neimatos/docker-symfony7-lepp-stack/README.md

-# Minimal Docker configuration for LEPP stack with Symfony 7.0+ for development.
+# Docker configuration for LEPP stack + Symfony 7.0+ for development.

 - NGINX 1.26+
 - PostgreSQL 17.2+